sysalexis/DevOps/ci-cd/README.md

 Well at this point every code change to App.example Class which will be pushed to git remote repo should trigger jenkins job to build the job and start
 And EC2 + Deploy the Code

+# To-Do
+* As a Post Build execute a cloudformation template which deploys the ec2 instance and a complete VPC
+* Replace the Java Hello World App with Java Web Application
+* Increase Version Numbers for every build

 For Questions feel free to reach out to me :  kobibito@amazon.lu